 Other workers (non-eligible jobholders) may have the right to ‘opt in’ (i.e. join a scheme) and therefore to be treated as eligible jobholders.
 ‘Entitled workers’ are entitled to join the scheme but there is no requirement on the employer to make employer contributions in respect of these workers.

 The categorisation of workers can be difficult in some circumstances.
 Please contact us if you are unsure of how to assess the types of workers you have.

-For 2019/20, the minimum Auto Enrolment contribution rates will be increasing to their maximum of 3% employers and 5% employees, giving a total of 8% contribution (with an additional 2% tax relief available).
+For 2020/21, the minimum Auto Enrolment contribution rates are now at their expected maximum of 3% employers and 5% employees, giving a total of 8% contribution (with an additional 2% tax relief available).
 The employer’s contribution and total contribution are minimums that must be met.
 If an employer chooses to pay a contribution of 6%, then the employee is only required to pay a contribution of 2% to meet the minimum total contribution of 8%.
 If an employee chooses to pay a 10% contribution, the employer must still pay their minimum 3%, even though the total contribution would be above the minimum total contribution at 13%.

 It is important that the pension scheme chosen will deliver good outcomes for the employee’s retirement savings.
 This may mean that an existing employer’s scheme may not be appropriate as it may have been designed for the needs of higher paid and more senior employees.